Clinical Report: Predictive Infection Surveillance in a 1,200-Bed National Military Hospital

 Dr. Vasin Vasikasin, Assistant Professor and Consultant in Infectious Diseases at Phramongkutklao Hospital, Honorary Research Fellow at Imperial College London

-Predicting Infection Acquisition for Targeted Prevention
+Predicting Infection Acquisition

-We are in the process of validating our early warning models, designed to predict the acquisition of Carbapenem-Resistant Enterobacterales (CRE) — one of the most clinically significant multidrug-resistant organisms in hospital settings (Centers for Disease Control and Prevention).
+We are in the process of validating our early warning models, designed to predict the acquisition of Carbapenem-Resistant Enterobacterales (CRE) — one of the most clinically significant multidrug-resistant organisms in hospital settings (Center for Disease Control and Prevention).

 The system generates live daily risk scores for all inpatients, identifying those at highest risk of acquiring CRE before a positive microbiological result is confirmed.
 These scores are calculated using live data feeds, drawing on a range of patient-specific variables, including microbiology history, antimicrobial usage, device exposure, and ward movements.